CaptainBertie/DroneGuide/docs/source/Drone Size.rst

    :alt: battery
    :align: center

-Another important part of drone sizing is the battery.
-Standard drone batteries are Lithium Polymer Batteries or LiPos.
-They come in sizes typically ranging from 1s to 6s.
+Another important part of drone sizing is the battery or LiPo.
+LiPos come in sizes typically ranging from 1s to 6s.
 This refers to the number of cells in the battery.
 A 6s battery is six times bigger than a 1s battery and packs much more power.

+.. tip:: LiPos are Lithium Polymer Batteries

 If you are building a bigger drone, you will need a bigger battery.
 A bigger battery also means more power and speed, so for beginners flying a 6s drone can be quite a challenge.
 I know myself; I built a 6s drone for my first drone, and it was quite a handful to control.